AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex3.md

 ![Demo](./images/slackdone.png)

-You've defined Events, Data Sources and Actions.
-Now let's consolidate all of that in one Orchestrated Journey.
+You've defined events, an external data sources and actions.
+Now let's consolidate all of that in one journey.

 Next Step: [12.4 Design a trigger-based journey](./ex4.md)